Find and replace in project

 When you are done setting a new scope, click Find.

-If you want PyCharm to show you usages of the selected symbol in the separate window, press Ctrl+Alt+F7.
+If you want PyCharm to show you usages of the selected symbol in the separate window, press Control+Alt+F7.
 You can use this window for quick navigation.

 Press the same shortcut again to see the usages in the default scope.

 Disable automatic highlighting of usages

 When you place the caret at a symbol, the IDE highlights all usages of this symbol in the current file.
 Use the F3 and Shift+F3 shortcuts to navigate between highlighted symbols.

 If necessary, you can disable the automatic highlighting.

 In the Settings dialog (Control+Alt+S), go to , and clear the Highlight usages of element at caret checkbox.

 When the automatic highlighting is disabled, place the caret at the necessary symbol and press Control+Shift+F7.
 This will highlight all usages of the symbol in the current file.

 Press Control+Shift+R (Replace in Path dialog.) to open the